 II.
 Necessary free birth

 It should be noted that the Roman legionary did not have to have Roman citizenship.
 Such liberalization was born during the civil wars that struck Rome at the end of the Republic in the middle of the 1st century BCE.
 For example, Julius Caesar created the legion V Alaudae entirely from recruits of Gallic descent, who later gave Roman citizenship.
-Even at the end of the first century BCE, Mark Antony, having no access to Italy and its resources, began to fill the gaps in his 23 legions with local people – Egyptians, Syrians.
+Even at the end of the first century BCE, Mark Antony, having no access to Italy and its resources, began to fill the gaps in his 23 legions with local people – Egyptians, and Syrians.

 Citizenship was not a requirement, but only the status he was entitled to at the time of recruitment.
 An indispensable factor was being a free man.
 Slaves were not allowed to join an army enlistment.
 However, they held servants in the army.